 - Know the target audience – You can ask the right questions, but if you’re not targeting the right audience, it’s all for nothing.
 Your research needs to target the demographics who will purchase your product.
 The larger the sample, the more representative it will be.

 - Collect data – Through the chosen means of research (often a combination of methods), collect data from potential consumers.

 - Analyze responses – You have all this data, now what do you do with it?
 To find meaning within the data, you must interpret the results by correlating responses to different metadata points like age, gender and location.
 Using a combination of quantitative and qualitative analysis methods will enable you to turn your research into actionable insights that drive business outcomes.

 Using Relative Insight for qualitative analysis

 Relative Insight helps you turn your market research data into insights that drive actions and outcomes.
-Our comparative text analysis software quickly and effectively combs through qualitative data to help you understand the attitudes and behaviours of consumers.
+Our comparative text analysis software quickly and effectively combs through qualitative data to help you understand the attitudes and behaviors of consumers.
 Through comparison, Relative Insight analyzes language sets side by side to uncover the significant linguistic differences and similarities.

 Our software can analyze any data source such as survey response data, focus group transcripts and observation notes.
-Relative Insight’s approach eliminates the need for manual coding and helps to avoid hypothesis-driven bias by analysing qualitative data in a quantifiable way.
+Relative Insight’s approach eliminates the need for manual coding and helps to avoid hypothesis-driven bias by analyzing qualitative data in a quantifiable way.